uber/kraken/README.md

 # Limitations

-- If docker registry wasn't the bottleneck, switching to Kraken wouldn't speed up `docker pull` by much, because docker spends most of the time on data decompression.
+- If docker registry throughput wasn't the bottleneck, switching to Kraken wouldn't speed up `docker pull` by much, because docker spends most of the time on data decompression.
+To actually speed up `docker pull`, consider switching to [Makisu](https://github.com/uber/makisu) to tweak compression ratio at build time, and then use Kraken to distribute the uncompressed image, at the cost of additional IO.
+- Kraken's cross cluster replication mechanism cannot handle tag mutation (handling that properly would require a globally consistent key-value store).
+If that's required, please consider implementing your own index component on top of your prefered key-value store solution.